FreeLife

-FreeLife International is an American multi-level marketing company established in 1995 by Ray Faltinsky and Kevin Fournier that supplies dietary supplements.
+FreeLife International, an American multi-level marketing company established in 1995 by Ray Faltinsky and Kevin Fournier, sold dietary supplements.
+In 2017, it was acquired by Youngevity International Corporation.

 History

 Ray Faltinsky and Kevin Fournier were backed by a group of investors that included family, friends and Anson Beard, previously of Morgan Stanley and Dean Witter.

 FreeLife includes operations in Australia, Bermuda, Canada, Hong Kong, Macau, Mexico, New Zealand, Philippines, Puerto Rico, Singapore, Trinidad & Tobago, and the United States.